-In a scene that’s likely to be repeated many times in coming months, Ernest Wisdom Burkeen Jr., director of Recreation and Parks, gathered his staff together on Monday and told them he was leaving.
+In a scene that’s likely to be repeated at other city offices in the coming months, Ernest Wisdom Burkeen Jr., director of Recreation and Parks, gathered his staff together on Monday and told them he was leaving.

 His resignation, not yet made official, comes not long after one of City Hall’s highest-ranking officers, Khalil Zaied, handed in his papers as deputy mayor of operations.

 Burkeen, who has faced health issues, told staff he will be returning to Florida, where he will manage parks and recreation for the town of Plantation.

 Zaied, meanwhile, is headed for El Paso, where he will become a deputy city manager.